sparvu/data-recorders/docs/design_ver2.md

 # Why 2.0?

-Since 2009, the main architecture of the data recorders was based on C and Perl5.
-Perl was a good fit for string processing combined with the speed of C language.
-Used by various projects, like [Kronometrix Data Analytics Platform](https://gitlab.com/kronometrix/) and others, data recorders have been able to offer data capturing capabilities, available as [ready packages](https://kronometrix.gitlab.io/packages/) for different technologies and cases.
+Since 2009, the main architecture of the data recorders was simple designed as a monolithic stack, based on C and Perl5.
+Perl was a good fit for the entire string processing part, combined with the speed of C language.
 Over time, we have received valuable feedback and we have discovered several problems with the default current C/Perl implementation:

 * high memory usage fetching performance data from +1000 web sites